EU Deforestation Regulation: Engagement with non-EU countries

 Summary

-The European Commission has published a Communication on engagement with non-EU countries in relation to halting deforestation and successfully implementing the EU Deforestation Regulation (EUDR).
+The European Commission previously published a Communication on engagement with non-EU countries in relation to halting deforestation and successfully implementing the EU Deforestation Regulation (EUDR).
 The Communication explains the process the Commission will use to classify (or “benchmark”) countries as low, standard, or high risk.
 Country classification will determine the type of due diligence assessment EU companies must make, and the frequency of controls by EU Member State authorities.
 The Communication also provides an overview of ongoing EU initiatives that support exporting countries in preparing for implementation of the EUDR and sustainable deforestation-free production.

 Communication from the Commission on the Strategic Framework for International Cooperation Engagement in the context of Regulation (EU) 2023/1115 on the making available on the Union market and the export from the Union of certain commodities and products associated with deforestation and forest degradation